adeeweller/danreiter/_pages/Research.md

 Reiter, Dan.
 1994. "[Learning, Realism, and Alliances: The Weight of the Shadow of the Past](https://doi.org/10.2307/2950716)," *World Politics* 46 (July 1994): 490-526. doi: 10.2307/2950716.
 Reprinted in Christine Ingebritsen, Iver Neumann, Sieglinde Gstöhle, and Jessica Beyer, eds., *Small States in International Relations* (Seattle: University of Washington Press, 2006, 231-272).

-> ## Book Reviews

-Reiter, Dan.
-[The Dictator’s Army: Effectiveness in Authoritarian Regimes](https://issforum.org/roundtables/8-17-dictators-army), in H-Diplo ISSF Roundtable, vol. VIII, no. 17 (2016).

-Reiter, Dan.
-[Leaders at War: How Presidents Shape Military Interventions](https://issforum.org/roundtables/3-8-leaders-at-war), in H-Diplo ISSF Roundtable, vol. III, no. 8 (2012).

-Reiter, Dan.
-War and Punishment: The Causes of War Termination and the First World War, in Journal of Peace Research 39 (September 2002): 640-641.

-Reiter, Dan.
-Bargaining and Learning in Recurring Crises, in American Political Science Review 95 (June 2001): 520-521.

-Reiter, Dan.
-Causes of War: Power and the Roots of Conflict, in Journal of Politics 62 (November 2000): 1259-1261.

-Reiter, Dan.
-Deadly Imbalances: Tripolarity and Hitler’s Strategy of World Conquest, in American Political Science Review 93 (March 1999): 243-4.

-Reiter, Dan.
-The Price of Peace: Incentives and International Conflict Prevention, Ethnic Conflict Research Digest, The Ethnic Conflict Research Digest 2 (September 1998): 3.

-Reiter, Dan.
-Asymmetric Deterrence: War Initiation by Weaker Powers and Coping with Conflict After the Cold War, Journal of Politics 59 (March 1997): 640-643

 > ## Edited Volumes and Similar Publications